-Sixth International Workshop on a Semantic Data Space for Transport
+Seventh International Workshop on Semantics for Transport and Logistics

 Sem4Tra Call for Papers

-This workshop seeks to advance the Mobility and Logistics Data Space through Semantic Web, Linked Data, and Knowledge Graph techniques.
+This workshop seeks to advance the Transport and Logistics Data Space through Semantic Web, Linked Data, and Knowledge Graph techniques.
 In scope are methods to query and reason over integrated data on the web that can help an end-user plan and book a trip from A to B, as well as extract insights and share information for supply chain operations management.
-We target researchers and practitioners who are contributing to the transformation of passenger and freight transportation by proposing new solutions based on semantic techniques and technologies.
-The workshop is an opportunity to disseminate and discuss use cases and studies demonstrating the application of semantic and web technologies in the broader transportation domain to tackle the aforementioned challenges.
+We target researchers and practitioners who are contributing to the transformation of passenger and freight transportation by proposing new solutions based on semantic techniques and technologies, as well as practitioners, policy makers, and standardisation experts.
+The workshop is an opportunity to disseminate and discuss use cases and studies demonstrating the application of semantic and web technologies to tackle the aforementioned challenges.

 Topics